UNIQUE NEEDS REQUIRE SPECIALIZED KNOWLEDGE

 Point of Service (POS) plans provide the benefits of both a PPO and an HMO.
 When seeing an in-network PCP, there are no deductibles and preventative care is included.
 Out-of-network physicians can also be seen, but with higher costs out of pocket.

-Determining Which Type of Plan is Right for You
+Determining Which Type of Plan is Suitable for You

 Consider the following: